leklab/RNAseq/README.md

 ```
 These were saved into module collection `star` by `module save star`.

 Plotting script needs many python modules installed, see [here](https://github.com/broadinstitute/rnaseqc/tree/master/python).
 One way is to use conda environment.
+Make sure if you use conda environment not to have version or installed python modules issues between python installs.

 # Building indices for STAR and RSEM